-Partner & Portfolio Manager
+- Registered Portfolio Manager

-Prior to joining KJ Harrison Investors, Philip spent 12 years at Scotia Capital, the global corporate and investment banking arm of The Bank of Nova Scotia.
-Between 2003 and 2008, Philip was Managing Director and Industry Head, Industrial Products.
-In this role, Philip was a senior member of the leadership team at Scotia Capital, having senior management responsibility over a team of Relationship Managers as well as direct Relationship Management responsibility for C-Suite executives across the Industrial Products segment.
-Prior thereto, Philip practiced corporate, securities and mergers & acquisitions law at Meighen Demers LLP (now Norton Rose Fulbright LLP).
+Prior to joining KJ Harrison Investors, Philip spent 12 years at Scotia Capital, the global corporate and investment banking arm of the Bank of Nova Scotia.
+Between 2003 and 2008, he was Managing Director and Industry Head, Industrial Products, as well as a member of the Scotia Capital leadership team, with senior managing responsibility over a team of Relationship Managers.
+Previously, Philip, who was called to the Bar of Ontario in 1993, practised corporate, securities and mergers & acquisitions law at Meighen Demers LLP (now Norton Rose Fulbright LLP).